kdb424/pmm/pmm.1.md

-% worldedit(1)
+% pmm(1)

 # Name
-worldedit - Emulating Gentoo's world files and sets for other package managers.
+pmm - Emulating Gentoo's world files and sets for other package managers.

 # Synopsis
-worldedit [options]
+pmm [options]

 # DESCRIPTION
 Recreates Gentoo's world files for other distros.
 It hooks the native package manager